sano-jin/marp-nvim/README.md

-  port = 8080, -- the port on which the Marp server should listen wait_for_response_timeout = 30, -- how long to wait for a response from the server before giving up wait_for_response_delay = 1, -- how long to wait between attempts to connect to the server }
+  port = 8080, -- the port on which the Marp server should listen wait_for_response_timeout = 30, -- how long to wait for a response from the server before giving up wait_for_response_delay = 1, -- how long to wait between attempts to connect to the server cli_options = "", -- some extra command line arguments for the marp-cli }
 ```

 In the above example, the Marp server will be started on port 8080, and the plugin will wait for up to 30 seconds for a response from the server before giving up.
 It will try to connect to the server every second.
+No extra command line arguments are passed to the marp-cli.

 ## ⌨️ Keybindings